 In this course, students will study the principles of child growth, development and behavior.
-An emphasis will be place on the cognitive development of a child and sensory and motor skills.
+An emphasis will be placed on the cognitive development of a child and sensory and motor skills.
 Additional topics will include childhood diseases, immunizations, theories of development, learning styles and evaluating childcare services.
 This course may not be offered every year.

-Prerequisite: Intro to Family and Consumer Science Fee: \$10.00
+Intro to Family and Consumer Science \$5.00